tobielf/SER502-Spring2017-Team10/README.md

 Xiangyu {[Dev1](https://github.com/tobielf/SER502-Spring2017-Team10/pull/25), [Dev2](https://github.com/tobielf/SER502-Spring2017-Team10/pull/32), [Dev3](https://github.com/tobielf/SER502-Spring2017-Team10/pull/38), [Dev4](https://github.com/tobielf/SER502-Spring2017-Team10/pull/47)}

 **Integrated Testing** You can use `make debug` for compiler and runtime, it will generate a debug version of our compiler and runtime.
 In the debug mode, it will produce extra debugging info on `stderr` to help you pinpoint the bug.
-For example, the debug version of the runtime called `test_runtime`, you can run it with a byte code file then it will output the instructions loaded into the virtual machine, and the execution sequence of the runtime.
+For example, the debug version of the runtime called `test_runtime`, you can run it with a byte code file then it will output the instructions loaded into the virtual machine and the execution sequence of the runtime.

-You can use `stream redirect` to output these debugging message into a file, like `./test_runtime demo.asm 2>debug.txt` the output of the runtime will remain on the terminal, but the debugging message will goes into `debug.txt`.
-You can also redirect this info, like `./test_runtime demo.asm >result.txt 2>debug.txt`, so the result will goes into `result.txt`.
+You can use `stream redirect` to output these debugging message into a file, like `./test_runtime demo.asm 2>debug.txt` the output of the runtime will remain on the terminal, but the debugging message will go into `debug.txt`.
+You can also redirect this info, like `./test_runtime demo.asm >result.txt 2>debug.txt`, so the result will go into `result.txt`.

 ### Bonus Point ###
 1. We implemented `print` statment in our language to output the variable or value.
 So you can: